POSTS TAGGED: privacy

-Posted September 13, 2014 By: Conan Troutman
+Posted September 13, 2014 at 05:00 am by Conan Troutman

 Privacy and security are always a concern when it comes to mobile devices, and many of us probably have something or other stored or installed that we’d like to protect and keep from prying eyes or curious children.
 This can take the form of a certain app or set of applications that you don’t want just anyone to be able to access, or even–dare I say it–some revealing photos that you no longer trust to the cloud.
 If that sounds at all familiar then fear not, there are a few ways you can help to maintain your security and privacy by restricting access to your device content.

 Posted June 11, 2014 at 07:00 am by Pulser_G2

 After yesterday’s article about Google’s recent changes to the Play Store that post a number of privacy concerns for users, today we are going to look at the three most popular options for users to protect their own privacy on their Android devices.
 First though, let’s take a look at how they work, and what they are for.

-Posted July 13, 2013 By: Samantha
+Posted July 13, 2013 at 06:30 pm by Samantha

 Looks like even we Australians haven’t been able to stay clear from the unprecedented, mass surveillance that Americans have been subjected to, as The Sydney Morning Herald (SMH) has revealed today.
 It may or may not come as a shock that Australia’s largest telecommunications company Telstra has had a secret pact with the US intelligence agencies for at least a decade, obliging Telstra to store mass volumes of communication data of Australians for potential investigations by the US in the future.